Welcome to Rutland County Museum

 Rutland County Museum and Visitor Centre is the perfect introduction to England’s smallest county.
 The museum displays tell the story of the county, and are complemented by exhibits of archaeology, history and rural life.

 Please visit our new website - www.rutlandcountymuseum.org.uk - for up to date information.

 In addition to Our Collections the museum has a varied and interesting programme of Exhibitions and Events.

 The Visitor Information Area holds the latest information about other events and activities in the area and you can relax in our Award Winning Garden.

 Can you help Rutland County Museum to commemorate the First World War?

-2014 marks 100 years since the commencement of the First World War and, like many organisations across the country, Rutland County Museum is planning to commemorate this anniversary.
-If you can help us in anyway, we would love to hear from you, see our WWI Centenary Project page for futher information.
+2014 marks 100 years since the commencement of the First World War and, like many organisations across the country, Rutland County Museum is commemorating this anniversary.
+If you would like to help us then please see our WWI Centenary Project page for further information.

 The Museum is supported in its work by The Friends of Rutland County Museum and Oakham Castle .
 The Friends have assisted in the purchase of items for the Museum and offer a regular programme of lectures and social events.